laura-pb/search-academy-project/README.md

 ```

 ## Documentation
-Once the system is deployed, you can find all the API documentation here:
+Once the system is deployed, all the API documentation can be found here:
 ```
 http://localhost:8080/swagger-ui/index.html
 ```

 ## Asynchronous jobs
-With the system deployed, you can check the status of asynchronous jobs, such as indexing, in the following link:
+With the system deployed, the status of asynchronous jobs (indexing) can be checked in the following link:
 ```
 http://localhost:8000/dashboard/overview
 ```